BradleyCodeU/bradleycodeu.github.io/_wd/html/clubgoalslists.md

 Watch this [KhanAcademy tutorial about HTML lists](https://www.khanacademy.org/computing/hour-of-code/hour-of-html/pt/html-lists)

+In this project you will create an unordered list of Club Goals and an ordered list of Directions.

 Continue working on your webpage from the Simpler Is Better project.
-At the top of the page you should have the name for your fake business, sports team, school club, rock band, etc (for example, Bradley Flat Earth Society).
-Have the name as a heading (H1), that is *centered* and at the top of the page.
+At the top of the page you should already have the name for your fake business, sports team, school club, rock band, etc (for example, Bradley Flat Earth Society).
+The name should be a heading (H1), that is *centered* and at the top of the page.
 Below the heading, you should already have a logo.

 Next add your club goals as an UNORDERED list.
 For example...